A- A+

 Workforce Facts

-According to the National Center for Education Statistics, Iowa continues to reach the highest public high school graduation rate in the nation, 5.3% above the U.S. average at 91.8% (2020).
-The DSM region boasts over a 94.2% graduation rate for the Class of 2022 (Iowa Department of Education), and student scores on the ACT and SAT college entrance exams rank among the best in the country.
+According to the National Center for Education Statistics, Iowa continues to reach the highest public high school graduation rate in the nation, at 90$ (Class of 2022).
+The DSM region boasts over a 94.2% graduation rate (Iowa Department of Education), and student scores on the ACT and SAT college entrance exams rank among the best in the country.

-The DSM region's educational attainment is competitive with metros nationwide: 49.3% of residents aged 25 – 64 have an Associate's degree or higher (JobsEQ, 2023).
+The DSM region's educational attainment is competitive with metros nationwide: over half of residents aged 25 – 64 have an Associate's degree or higher (JobsEQ, 2023).

 The 2023 Greater Des Moines Regional Laborshed Analysis estimates the labor force in the commute zone at 747,976 people.
 Major employers from key industries around the region tap into Iowa's talent to make their businesses more efficient and profitable.
 DSM also offers screening, assessment and testing services so that companies can select the right people.
 Training and reimbursements allow companies to save valuable time to train these workers up front.

-Thanks to Iowa's job training program and campaigns such as Future Ready DSM, local internship programs and higher education institutions that work closely with local companies to collaborate to create curriculum programs based on key industry needs, DSM's labor force is thriving and continues to increase in size.
+Iowa's job training programs, local internship programs and higher education institutions work closely with local companies to create curriculum programs based on key industry needs.
+This collaboration contributes to the strength of DSM's labor force and its growth.

 DSM Small Business Jobs Report